Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks

 These knobs allow researchers to tune the level of degeneracy in task-trained RNNs to suit specific research questions or application needs.
 For example, researchers may want to suppress degeneracy to study \textbf{common mechanisms} underlying a neural computation.
-Conversely, to probe \textbf{individual differences}, they can increase degeneracy to expose solution diversity across independently trained networks~\citep{bouthillier2021accounting, morik2005sloppy, yang2022does}.
+Conversely, to probe \textbf{individual differences}, they can increase degeneracy to expose solution diversity across independently trained networks~\citep{bouthillier2021accounting, morik2005sloppy, yang2022does, singh2023emergent}.
 Our framework also supports ensemble-based modeling of brain data.
-By comparing dynamical and behavioral degeneracy across trained networks, it may be possible to match inter-individual variability in models to that observed in animals—helping capture the full distribution of task-solving strategies \citep{NegronOyarzo2018, Ashwood2022, Cazettes2023, Pagan2025}.
+By comparing dynamical and behavioral degeneracy across trained networks, it may be possible to match inter-individual variability in models to that observed in animals, helping capture the full distribution of task-solving strategies \citep{NegronOyarzo2018, Ashwood2022, Cazettes2023, Pagan2025}.

 Although our analyses use artificial networks, several of the mechanisms we uncover may translate directly to experimental neuroscience.
-For example, introducing an auxiliary sub-task during behavioral shaping—mirroring our auxiliary-loss manipulation—could constrain the solution space animals explore, thereby reducing behavioral degeneracy~\citep{howard2002control}.
-Finally, our contrasting findings motivate theoretical analysis—e.g., using linear RNNs—to understand why some factors induce contravariant versus covariant relationships across behavioral, dynamical, and weight-level degeneracy.
+For example, introducing an auxiliary sub-task during behavioral shaping, which mirrors our auxiliary-loss manipulation, could constrain the solution space animals explore, thereby reducing behavioral degeneracy~\citep{howard2002control}.
+Finally, our contrasting findings motivate theoretical analysis, e.g., using linear RNNs to understand why some factors induce contravariant versus covariant relationships across behavioral, dynamical, and weight-level degeneracy.

-In summary, our work takes a first step toward addressing two classic puzzles in task-driven modeling: \textbf{(1)} What factors shape the variability across independently trained networks? \textbf{(2)} To what extent can we trust interpretations drawn from a single model?
+In summary, our work takes a first step toward addressing this classic puzzle in task-driven modeling: What factors shape the variability across independently trained networks?
 We present a unified framework for quantifying solution degeneracy in task-trained RNNs, identify the key factors that shape the solution landscape, and provide practical guidance for controlling degeneracy to match specific research goals in neuroscience and machine learning.